-“It’s fantastic to see the UMass community come together for such a great cause.
-We’re a big believer in building community through food, and this event is another shining example of this.
-I’m extremely proud of our team and what we are able to accomplish,” said Ken Toong, executive director of Auxiliary Enterprises.
+“It’s fantastic to see the UMass community come together for such a great cause,” said Ken Toong, executive director of Auxiliary Enterprises.
+“We’re a big believer of building community through food and promoting health and wellness; this event is another shining example of this.
+I’m extremely proud of our team and what we are able to accomplish.”

-The race fee is $10 for all UMass and Five College students, $15 for UMass Amherst faculty and staff, and $20 for the general public.
-Children age 8 and under may participate for free.
-This race fee includes registration and the complimentary meal at the Hampshire or Berkshire Dining Commons.
-Online registration ends at 11:59 p.m. today, April 6, but walk-up registration is available on race day.
+The race fee is $10 for all UMass and Five College students, $20 for UMass Amherst faculty and staff, and $25 for the general public.
+Children 8 years and under may participate for free at the annual fun run at 10 a.m.
+The fee includes registration, T-shirt, and the complimentary meal at the Hampshire or Berkshire Dining Commons.
+Online registration ends on Wednesday, April 19, but walk-up registration is available on race day.

-“We are so excited to see Dash and Dine return,” Amherst Survival Center Executive Director Lev Ben-Ezra said.
-“This event is such a perfect fundraiser for the center.
-It is all about community, everyone pitching in, and world-class cooking.
-A huge thank you to everyone who makes it possible and comes out to join.
-See you there!”
+“We are so excited to see Dash and Dine on campus again.
+This event is such a perfect fundraiser for the center,” Amherst Survival Center Executive Director Lev Ben-Ezra said.
+“It is all about community, everyone pitching in, and world-class cooking.
+A huge thank you to everyone who makes it possible and comes out to join.”